waynodiablo/Oystercard/bookmark_manager/bookmark_manager_stage_1.md

 Cannot find the child_model Tag for Link in tags (NameError)
 ```

-The error occurs because we haven't defined a Tag model, which the Link model now expects to exist.
+The error occurs because we haven't defined the associated `Tag` model, which the Link model now expects to exist.

 Before adding the Tag model, let's review the process we're going through.
 1. We have written a test that describes the functionality we want to see.